-This essay provides an overview of the modern fibromyalgia diagnosis, including one of its component conditons, formerly diagnosed as fibrositis.
+This essay provides an overview of the modern fibromyalgia diagnosis, including one of its component conditions, formerly diagnosed as fibrositis.

 Fibromyalgia is a debilitating disorder which can make an activity as innocent as lying in bed into an utter agony.
 Patients may have a variety of symptoms, both physical and psychological, which create widespread pain, mood changes, emotional trauma, anxiety, functional limitation and more than anything else, lots of intractable suffering.

 Fibromyalgia in certainly one of the most severe of the current rheumatic pain syndromes and can lead to disability, depression, emotional breakdown or even death in extreme cases.
 Many women report they would rather die than face a life with such unrelenting pain.
 Some actually achieve this tragic end by their own hands.